-This allows you to designate an IDE controller card inserted into one of the PCI slots as your secondary IDE controller.
+This allows you to designate an IDE controller board inserted into one of the PCI slots as your secondary IDE controller.

-Enabled The IDE controller card is designated as the secondary IDE controller.
-Disabled No IDE controller card occupying any of the PCI slots.
+Enabled External IDE controller designated as the secondary controller.
+Disabled No IDE controller occupying a PCI slot.

 Onboard FDD Controller